tokamak-network/TONStarter/README.md

 - [Contributing](#contributing)

 ## What is TONStarter?
-[TONStarter](https://tonstarter.tokamak.network) is a decentralized launchpad platform, designed by Tokamak Network to support projects on the Ethereum and L2 Networks.
-This project is transitioned to community driven development model.
-Please note that all official support and development is paused, but feel free to fork and reuse it.
+[TONStarter](https://tonstarter.tokamak.network) is a decentralized launchpad platform, originally designed by Tokamak Network to support projects on Ethereum and L2 Networks.
+Since 2024, TONStarter has transitioned to a community-driven development model.
+Please note that all official support and development from Tokamak Network is paused, but feel free to fork and reuse it.

 ## Documentation
 - **Announcements**: Past announcements can be found on [Medium blog](https://medium.com/tokamak-network/search?q=tonstarter)
 - **Etherscan guide**: Interact with TONStarter contracts using Etherscan UI, refer to the [Etherscan guide](./docs/readme.md)
 - If you want to build on TONStarter, refer to the [TONStarter Documentation](html.link)

 ## Repository
 All repositories related to development for TONStarter is provided here.
 Please note that there are no official support for them.
 Use at your own risk.

 | Type     | Name | Description | Status                        |